kntln/UFOs/README.md

 ![Filter by State](https://github.com/kntln/UFOs/blob/main/figures/filter_by_state.png)

-- Filter by Country: Similarly, webpages visitor can filter the data by country.
+- Filter by Country: Similarly, Webpage visitor can filter the data by country.
 See the image below for example.

 ![Filter by Country](https://github.com/kntln/UFOs/blob/main/figures/filter_by_country.png)